huttoncp/blog/content/home/experience.md

   * Statistical modelling, hypothesis testing, and machine learning with R & SAS.
   * In partnership with the BC Centre for Disease Control, I am leading a team of 4 researchers seeking to use unsupervised machine learning and statistical models to identify determinants of overdose risk among British Columbians struggling with opioid addiction.
   * Using time-series regression models to evaluate the public service utilization and economic impacts of social assistance policies in collaboration with other policy analysts, economists, and administrators.
-  * Developing an R package to make data analysis easier and more accessible to scientific researchers.
+  * Developing an R package, ["elucidate"](https://github.com/bcgov/elucidate), to make data analysis easier for scientific researchers.
   * Querying, modifying, and constructing relational databases using SQL and Git Bash.
   * Cleaning, transforming, and processing high dimensional data (millions of rows) to facilitate reproducible analysis.
   """